IP5306 Power Management IC

 When an external power supply is connected or disconnected, the chip actively switches power paths.
 During this transition, there may be a brief power interruption at the output.
 This can cause connected devices, such as microcontrollers, to reboot.
 To prevent this, you can add an appropriately sized capacitor to the output line, which will smooth out any voltage dips during these transitions.

-This chip is ideal for adding battery power to external 5V devices such as microcontrollers, WS2812 LED strips, DIY flashlights, and more.
-It is also suitable for building simple power banks.
+This chip is almost perfect for adding battery power to external 5V devices such as microcontrollers, WS2812 LED strips, DIY flashlights, and more: it is low cost, small, and sufficiently powerful.

 Power Bank

-• The chip provides a fixed 5V output voltage only.
+IP5306 provdies 5V output only and does not support any other USB power protocol or higher output voltages.
 This limitation is a direct consequence of the chip targeting 1S batteries (single-cell configurations).

 Battery Requirements